Cut to the chase

 The Amish have an unusual way of living (unusual to most modern societies).
-They appear to have perfected the art of off-grid survival.
-But there are a plethora of other things I may learn from the Amish and apply to your daily lives, some of which will make me appear to be complete geniuses.
+They appear to have perfected the art of off-grid survival and are a plethora of other things we may learn from the Amish and apply to our daily lives.

 Most of you are probably aware that the Amish lifestyle stresses the use of organic and natural materials for regular home activities such as cleaning.
 So adopting some Amish cleaning tips is smart, efficient and cost-effective.

 While researching the Amish way of life, I discovered that they had excellent housekeeping practices.
 Let’s take a closer look at a few of them.